GuloSolutions/up4-personalization/README.md

-- How to user the survey form from the theme:
+- How to use the survey form inside the theme:
 ```
    global $up4_user;